jkzorz/jkzorz.github.io/_posts/2019-08-12-metaamp-r-functions.md

 **[Read more about MetaAmp here](https://www.frontiersin.org/articles/10.3389/fmicb.2017.01461/full)**

-**Further below is the code for the three functions.
-Briefly, each function does the following: **
+**Briefly, each function does the following:**
 1. **rrna_summary**: Works like a pivot table in excel by summarizing OTUs at the user defined taxonomic level
 2. **rrna_pc**: Prepares data for further analysis in R:
    - Renames OTUs with the OTUID and the highest taxonomic level that could be assigned to the OTU
-   - Orders OTUs based on abundance
+   - Orders OTUs based on maximum abundance
    - Only keeps OTUs that reach a certain user-defined abundance in at least one sample (optional)
+   - Transposes data so that columns are OTUs and rows are samples
 3. **rrna_taxa**: Filters OTU table for a certain taxa, given a taxonomic level (i.e. Phylum) and corresponding taxa name (i.e. Cyanobacteria)